RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-cloud-accounts/_index.md

 ## Dedicated IAM resources

-We strongly recommend using dedicated identity and access management (IAM) resources to manage your ASW cloud accounts.
+We strongly recommend using dedicated identity and access management (IAM) resources to manage your AWS cloud accounts.
 These resources should not be shared with any other task, account, or process.

 To learn more, see [Create IAM resources for AWS cloud accounts]({{<relref "/rc/cloud-integrations/aws-cloud-accounts/iam-resources">}}).